Dr Jordi Monés MD, PhD

 Dr Marc Biarnés

-PhD in Biomedical Science and Master’s Degree in Public Health from the Pompeu Fabra University.
-Diploma in Optics and Optometry at the Escola Universitària d’Òptica i Optometria de Terrassa.
+PhD in Biomedical Science (Universitat Pompeu Fabra, 2014), Master's Degree in Public Health (UPF, 2009), Master in Stratified Medicine (Ulster University, 2020) and Diploma in Optics and Optometry (Escola Universitària d'Òptica i Optometria de Terrassa, 1996) .

 Master’s Degree in Clinic Research applied to Health Sciences from the Autonomous University of Barcelona.
 Diploma in Optics and Optometry from the University School of Optics and Optometry of Terrassa.